 We are specialists in five key areas of alternative investment:

 Gresham House has in place policies that include commitments in respect of anti-slavery and human trafficking.
 It states that we take a zero-tolerance approach to any instances of slavery or human trafficking that are identified in our supply chain.

 Gresham House also has in place a Modern Slavery Policy and Procedures that outline our expectations in respect of practices concerning slavery and human trafficking prevention.

 We encourage members of staff to report any suspected breaches of these policies.

 In addition to our Modern Slavery Policy, we have put in place processes and procedures to identify risks of slavery and human trafficking in our business and supply chains, including:

-Gresham House is in the course of rolling out Modern Slavery training to all staff involved in procuring supplies for the business.
+Gresham House has provided Modern Slavery training to all staff involved in procuring supplies for the business.
 We also make all such staff aware of “red flags” of slavery and human trafficking that they should consider when dealing with suppliers during contractual negotiations, site visits or any interaction with the supplier and its workers.

 In assessing risk within our supply chains, we have identified our material suppliers within our business.

 Within our Strategic Equity business, our supply chain is relatively short and predominantly comprises highly skilled professionals.
 These include regulated professional advisers, and brokers, as well as suppliers of IT services and office equipment, and professional services from our lawyers, accountants and other advisers and consultants.